Performance Bond

 What Is a Performance Bond?

-A performance bond is a type of surety bond that guarantees a contractor will complete a project according to the terms of the contract.
-It serves as a financial protection tool for the project owner (also called the obligee) in case the contractor (principal) fails to meet their obligations.
+A performance bond is a type of surety bond that serves as a financial guarantee that a contractor (the principal) will complete a project according to the contract’s terms, conditions, and price.
+It protects the project owner (the obligee) by covering financial losses or completion costs if the contractor fails to perform.

 How Do Performance Bonds Work?